-Exponentiation is a binary operator that operates on a base value and an exponent value.
-The exponent is denoted in a superscript style.
-A base value to the power is the same as multiplying the base by itself times.
-For example, 2 to the 3 power which is represented as is equal to 2 multiplied by 2 multiplied by 2:
+Exponentiation is a binary operator that operates on a base and exponent value.
+The exponent operator is represented by writing the exponent value in superscript style.
+For discrete numbers, a base value to the power is the same as multiplying the base by itself times.
+For example, raised to the value is equal to multiplied by multiplied by as shown in the equation below.

 The exponent operator models exponential growth and is related to the logarithm and radical operators.
 The relationship between the three operators and the nature of the exponent operator itself can be visualized by drawing a tree structure.

 Shown below are examples that demonstrate the result of the exponent operator for discrete numbers.